tarnawski/vulgar-detector-plugin/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0

-Description: Tool to recognition and block vulgar language in comments.
+Description: Tool to recognition and flagged as spam vulgar language in comments.

 == Description ==